-Christian thought, as used in this article, is not about going to church every Sunday, although of course this is fine to do if one is so inclined.
-It is also not about observing holidays, visiting the sick or elderly, or performing specific rituals associated with any Jewish or Christian holidays.
+Christian thought, as used in this article, is not about going to church every Sunday, although of course this is excellent.
+It is also not about observing holidays, visiting the sick or elderly, or performing specific rituals associated with any Christian holidays.

-This is important because some people confuse the observance of holidays and rituals with a truly religious or spiritual outlook and understanding of life.
+This is important because some people confuse the observance of holidays and rituals with a way of thinking about life.
 Rituals and observances serve as reminders for many people of the principles of the religion, and they have value for this.

 WHAT IS MEANT IN THIS ARTICLE BY THE WORDS, ‘THE POWER OF CHRISTIAN THOUGHT’?

 It means that some principles taught by the Jewish and Christian holy books build character, give a positive direction to one’s life, and help keep one out of trouble in hundreds of ways.
 They also can teach love, forbearance, forgiveness and other positive values, and for these reasons help a person lead a much more happy, productive, prosperous and safe life.
 This is the power of this thinking.
-It is fact, though many today argue about it and deny it.
+It is fact, though some will disagree.

 THOSE WHO TEND TO OPPOSE CHRISTIAN THINKING

-One theme that runs through most of these examples is the person does not want to be restrained by the apparently limited belief system or behavior system imposed by the Hebrew and Christian bible.
-This opens these people to a pandora’s box of possibilities that often leads them astray.
+A theme that runs through most of these examples is the person does not want to be restrained by the apparently limited belief system or behavior system imposed by the Hebrew and Christian Bibles.
+This opens these people to a Pandora’s box of possibilities that often leads them astray.